Morozov Blog

 Introduction

-At Warner Bros Discovery, the Direct-to-Consumer Ad Tech teams stumbled upon a way to significantly speed up software delivery.
-Supporting the Max streaming service, Discovery+, BT Sport apps, and more, these teams rely on a set of monetization-focused client-side libraries written in BrightScript, C++, Kotlin, Swift, and TypeScript (why no cross-platform?) as well as backend services to deliver high-quality ad experiences.
+At Warner Bros Discovery, the Direct-to-Consumer Ad Tech teams successfully adapted contract-first development principles to significantly speed up software delivery.
+Supporting major streaming services like HBO Max, Discovery+, and BT Sport - plus news and sports apps - these teams built monetization-focused systems across multiple platforms (BrightScript, C++, Kotlin, Swift, TypeScript) to deliver seamless ad experiences.

 The Challenge: Complexity at Scale

 Delivering global streaming services comes with its own unique set of challenges.
-Requirements for these services can vary depending on device, user, or even region, not even mentioning supporting multiple streaming services at the same time, like out teams do - Max and Discovery+, for example.
-Add multiple device types to the mix, and things get really fun—features must work seamlessly across a wide array of platforms.
+Requirements for these services can vary depending on device, user, or even region, not even mentioning supporting multiple streaming services at the same time, like our teams do - HBO Max and Discovery+, for example.
+Add multiple device types to the mix, and things get really fun - features must work seamlessly across a wide array of platforms.
 On top of that, building features involves collaboration between several teams, each bringing something different to the table.

 The Solution: Contract-First Development